Language and Sketching: An LLM-driven Interactive Multimodal Multitask Robot Navigation Framework: Related Work

-When relying solely on textual data, addressing indescribable information becomes a challenge.
+When relying solely on text, addressing indescribable information is challenging.
 Simple hand-drawn sketches may be the solution.
-Unlike visual data, these sketches, while less data-intensive, carry significant information. \cite{skubic2003sketch} pioneered using sketches for vehicular navigation, designing an interface that let users guide vehicles by drawing paths. \cite{skubic2007using, boniardi2016autonomous} further refined this technique for single and multi-robot navigation.
-Meanwhile, \cite{geetha2021follow} combined sketches with laser data to boost robots self-localization.
+Unlike visual data, these sketches, while less data-intensive, convey significant information.
+Sketches were used for vehicular navigation, enabling users to guide vehicles by drawing paths~\cite{skubic2003sketch}.
+This technique was further refined for single and multi-robot navigation~\cite{skubic2007using, boniardi2016autonomous}, and combined with laser data to improve robots’ self-localization~\cite{geetha2021follow}.
 Building on this, we explored using sketches to inform robots of potential obstacles in intricate environments.

-\textbf{Multitasks navigation:} Understanding complex environments is crucial for delivering optimal services to users in robotic navigation.
+\textbf{Multitasks navigation:} Understanding complex environments is crucial for delivering optimal services to users.
 Beyond basic point-to-point navigation, robots should engage in tasks like human-following and human-guiding.
-Given the unpredictability of pedestrian trajectories, many current methods, such as those suggested by \cite{yao2021crowd}, utilize Deep Reinforcement Learning (DRL) techniques.
+Given the unpredictability of pedestrian trajectories, many current methods utilize Deep Reinforcement Learning (DRL) techniques~\cite{yao2021crowd}.
 However, these approaches often fail to address the freezing robot problem.
-Expanding on this, \cite{qiu2022learning} employs sound cues for smoother robot-pedestrian interactions, while \cite{jin2020mapless} promotes pedestrian-respectful navigation.
+Expanding on this, researchers employ sound cues for smoother robot-pedestrian interactions~\cite{qiu2022learning}.
+Other works integrate pedestrian anticipated paths into the reward mechanism~\cite{jin2020mapless}.
 Although significant advancements have been made, many methods still focus primarily on point-to-point navigation.
 For better user experience, enhancing robot-pedestrian interactions is vital.
-Early work by \cite{morioka2004human} emphasized the significance of human-friendly robots.
-Later studies, such as \cite{xiao2017human} and \cite{chi2017gait}, integrated technologies like LIDAR for pedestrian tracking.
-When visuals are added, methods by \cite{algabri2020deep} and \cite{gupta2016novel} use pedestrian features for real-time follow-ups.
-However, most current techniques require expertise and operate under strict conditions, often neglecting user preferences.
-Conversely, our research emphasizes user needs, seeking to develop a more intuitive system that accurately responds to direct user input.
+Some studies integrated technologies like LIDAR for pedestrian tracking~\cite{chi2017gait}.
+When visuals are added, methods use pedestrian features for real-time follow-ups~\cite{algabri2020deep, gupta2016novel}.However, most current technologies require specialized knowledge and operate under certain constraints, neglecting intuitive user interaction.
+To address this issue, our research emphasizes user interaction, aiming to develop a system that accurately responds to direct user inputs.